-

 - Cancellation & Refund Handling

-- Booking self-service: Allow bookers to subsequenty access and edit their bookings
+- Booking self-service: Allow bookers to subsequently access and edit their bookings

 - Download booking overview and attendee list